 Firstly, you need to create a prototype (simple visual model) of your future marketplace website.
 You can start with an ordinary pen-and-paper sketch or design an interactive HTML model.

 However, prototyping is a time-consuming process that requires specific skills.
-So it’s better to work with a software development company to design a first-class marketplace website prototype.
+So it’s better to work with a web development company to design a first-class marketplace website prototype.